Even Rogue Deck List Guide (The Boomsday Project September 2018)

 - 11. ChangeLog

 This is a guide for Even Rogue.
-It contains information on mulligans, deck-building, and general strategy advice for playing the deck in the Witchwood expansion.
+It contains information on mulligans, deck-building, and general strategy advice for playing the deck in The Boomsday Project expansion.

 Even Rogue is an archetype that surfaced late into the Witchwood expansion.
 It uses Even-cost cards to activate the effect of Genn Greymane so that the Dagger Mastery Hero Power can be used as a low-Cost method to control the board.
 The overall playstyle of the deck fits somewhere between Tempo Rogue and Miracle Rogue, starting out with minions like Bloodsail Raider and curving all the way up to Gadgetzan Auctioneer.